The Evolving the Work Issue

 Taking a step back to look forward

-Deciding where to start?
-This site guide can help.
+Not sure where to start?
+This guide can help.

 While The Shipping Great Work Issue focuses on the day-to-day work, this zine covers ways to take a step back and evaluate your work and your organization more holistically.
 While leaders are ultimately responsible for setting the direction of the company, getting input from your entire team will not only help you pick the right stuff (they’re likely much closer to the work than you are), it can also be a powerful way to engage your employees in making improvements to the company together.
 And, these moments can be as useful to strategy as they are morale.